ballerina-platform/module-ballerina-websub/docs/spec/spec.md

 ##### 2.2.1.4. onEventNotification

-This remote method is invoked when the `hub` sends the content-distribution request to the `subscriber`.
+This remote method is invoked when the `hub` sends a content-distribution request to the `subscriber`.
 ```ballerina
 # Notifies the content distribution.
 #